Flood insurance

 Can I get flood insurance for my business premises?

 To protect your business premises from flooding, you’ll need to take out business insurance.
-There are many types of business insurance, but the right policy can cover your office, shop or other type of premises from damage including flooding or fire.
-Business insurance could protect you against the cost of repairs.
+There are many types of business insurance, but the right policy can protect you against the cost of repairs to your office, shop or other premises from damage including flooding or fire.

 If your business premises are rented, then it’s the landlord’s responsibility to insure the building.
 However, you’re still responsible for insuring any contents.
-You may also want to cover against any loss of earnings while you may be forced to close.
+You may also want to cover against any loss of earnings if you are forced to close.

 How can I compare flood insurance?